n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.postgres.md

 # Postgres

-The Postgres node allows you to automate work in Postgres, and integrate Postgres with other applications. n8n has built-in support for a wide range of Postgres features, including executing queries, as well as inserting, and updating rows in a database.
+The Postgres node allows you to automate work in Postgres, and integrate Postgres with other applications. n8n has built-in support for a wide range of Postgres features, including executing queries, as well as inserting and updating rows in a database.

 On this page, you'll find a list of operations the Postgres node supports and links to more resources.